 You can also pet and stroke the very friendly ones but, as amusing signs warn you, these are still wild animals so use caution.

 Spring is an ideal time as it enables you to see the seasonal sakura (cherry blossom) as well – typically around late March/early April in Nara.

 Autumn (September through October) is the rutting season which can be a fun spectacle to watch.

 VIDEO: Rutting Sika Deer at Nara Park

-Tripadvisor's reviews of Nara Park will give you a good flavour for what to expect:
+Tripadvisor's reviews will give you a good flavour for what to expect: